-The ideal is to start with a basic boxing class for women, this discipline is perfect to learn the basics of physical preparation in amateur boxing.
-A boxing instructor will take the time to explain to you how to avoid rips with a solo training on a punching ball before going to fight in the boxing gym.
+The ideal is to start with an introductory boxing class for women; this discipline is perfect for learning the basics of physical preparation in amateur boxing.
+A boxing instructor will take the time to explain to you how to avoid rips with solo training on a punching ball before going to fight in the boxing gym.

-Learn to get out of a grip, to avoid the blows of the opponent or to detect points of vulnerability: all topics discussed during a women's competitive boxing class!
+Learn to get out of a grip, avoid the opponent's blows, or detect points of vulnerability: all topics discussed during a women's competitive boxing class!

 Our advice: take a trial class within a boxing club to test different styles of fight boxing.
 While some women will prefer elbows and knee kicks in Thai boxing, others will focus on French or English boxing.

-Did you know you can find kickboxing classes London and other major cities through Superprof?
+Did you know you can find kickboxing classes in London and other major cities through Superprof?

 The Advantages of a Boxing Fitness Class